 wanting is not a bad thing

 Wanting is not what gets in the way.
 It’s how you want that gets in the way.
 And it doesn’t get in the way so much as it carves out the shape of how you relate to what you want (or need) and how you relate to the attainment of all that you want (or need).

-And when these are altered, so too are the ways in which you believe you can have what you want, and in turn, actually having what you want, by extension.
+And when these relationships are altered, so too are the beliefs you have about what you want.

-And I don’t mean that fecetiously, as I know many of us have hurt and pain in that area that gets triggered very easily.
-And… well, we all have life experiences that either support what we desire or plum go against our wants for our own happiness and/or otherwise.
+And I don’t mean that facetiously, as I know many of us have hurt and pain in that area that gets triggered very easily.
+And… well, we all have life experiences that either support what we desire, or plum go against our wants for our own happiness and/or otherwise.

-And although you have life experiences, you are never stuck with them, or just any old point of view.
-You’ve got choices, options.
+Although you have life experiences, although life has “taught” you certain things, you are never stuck with the experiences or the ideas.
+You’ve got choices; options.
 Always.
-Infinite possibilities, though two more than the one you already have may suffice.
+Infinite possibilities.
+Although two more than the one you already have may suffice.
 Ha!

 Desire is the very foundation of evolution.
 It is the building block of creation.